Operation Lockatoo

 out of kerbside bins

-Council will fit locking mechanisms to kerbside bins across Lorne to help stop clever cockatoos from opening bin lids and pulling out rubbish.
+Council's lock-fitting team has secured locking mechanisms to 5,000 kerbside bins across Lorne to stop clever cockatoos from opening bin lids and pulling out rubbish.

-If your FOGO, recycling or landfill bins have not been fitted with a lock, contact us now so we can add your property to our list.
+If your FOGO, recycling or landfill bins have not been fitted with a lock, contact us now so we can make arrangements to visit your property.

-If you are not at home when we visit your street, we can still fit the locks if you give us permission in writing to enter your property to access your bins.
+If you are not at home when we visit, we can still fit the locks if you give us permission in writing to enter your property to access your bins.

 Complete the online request for a bin lock fitting, send an email to info@surfcoast.vic.gov.au or call us on 5261 0600.